-A moving new film featuring a young woman from the Western Isles is giving an insight into the lives of those people with Multiple Sclerosis (MS) in a region which has among the highest number of people affected by this condition in the world.
+A moving new film has been made featuring a young woman from the Western Isles, it's aim is to an insight into the lives of those people with Multiple Sclerosis (MS) in a region which has among the highest number of people affected by this condition in the world.

 MS is a chronic neurological condition - an auto-immune disease - that affects each person differently.
 Symptoms are incredibly varied and no two cases of MS are the same.

 The incidence of MS in the Outer Hebrides is about 2.5 times higher than the incidence of MS in the South East of England, said a report last year from the Blizard Institute, Queen Mary University of London.

 The film features Danielle MacGillivray from Balivanich and was inspired by the pictures of Munich-based photographer Laetitia Vançon.
 These images – part of an award-winning series called At The End Of The Day - have appeared in publications and exhibitions all across the world since 2017.

 Danielle says on Facebook: “From a picture with the inspiring Laetitia Vançon came the opportunity to work with an amazing team of great people, Gareth Warland, Lisa Gruneau, Robin Asselmeyer, Felix Svensson and Georg, to make this wee film.

 “Life with MS is different for everyone and each diagnosis has its own story…here's mine!

 “MS can be frightening but it's taught me a lot – health is wealth and learn to be kind to yourself.

 “Give your body the rest it deserves after a long day, do your best to remove as much stress as possible from your day to day life, and one of the hardest things is to learn to accept the help people offer you.